ryantanlien/gcs-drone-app/README.md

 - Configure the GCS app.properties file, changing the property `app.djiaapp-ip` to `localhost`
 - Run `hwserver.java` or `hwclient.java`
 - Send messages with the GCS app by interacting with the Ui or by configuring `AutoTestClass.java` that publishes events to send messages on app start-up.
+- Check output of `hwserver.java` or `hwclient.java`to confirm that messages have been sent correctly.

 ### Building the app for deployment
 - Run `gradle build` from the project root.